-Figure 3.23: Walking Beam Secured
+Figure 3.23: Windrower Rear

-4. Rotate the caster so that wheel (A) is parallel to the walking beam; this will make it easier to move the extensions.
-Pull walking beam extension (B) out to the desired position and line up the bolt holes.
+4. Rotate the caster until wheel (A) is parallel to the walking beam.

+This will make moving the extensions easier.

+5. Pull walking beam extension (B) out to the desired position so that the holes in the extensions are lined up with the appropriate bolt holes on the frame.